 As you can see, there is no pastoral role other than for pastoral care and calling, which is lovingly tended to by Rev. Don Meekhof, Knox's Temporary Supply Pastor.
 Although intended to be a part-time position, Rev. Meekhof brings to the pastoral care role decades of experience and a level of involvement and dedication that is truly Holy Spirit-driven.

-The following graphic depicts how the new organizational model is being implemented at Knox:
+The following graphic depicts how the new organizational model has been implemented at Knox: